Fueling the Fight: 419th POL Team Earns Golden Derrick Award

 |0

-This work, Fueling the Fight: 419th POL Team Earns Golden Derrick Award [Image 5 of 5], by Lt.
+This work, Fueling the Fight: 419th POL Team Earns Golden Derrick Award, by Lt.
 Col. Casey Staheli, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.